-His interests are in the areas of search acquisitions, manufacturing, operations, B2B niche marketing, pricing, leadership, family balance, dual-career couples, large/small company differences, ethics, exit strategies and employee empowerment.
-As an investor, he has ownership positions in more than two dozen entrepreneurial companies.
+His interests are in the areas of search acquisitions, manufacturing, operations, B2B niche marketing, pricing, leadership, family balance, dual-career couples, large/small company differences, ethics, exit strategies, and employee empowerment.
+As an investor, he has ownership positions in more than 50 entrepreneurial companies.

-Family focus has been a high priority for Jim who hired his wife, Debby Stein Sharpe, HBS'81 and MIT'76, as CFO in 1988, contrary to advice from his Advisory Board.
+The family focus has been a high priority for Jim, who hired his wife, Debby Stein Sharpe, HBS'81 and MIT'76, as CFO in 1988, contrary to advise from his Advisory Board.
 Debby and Jim adopted their daughter at age 5 while their two boys were in elementary school.

-After graduating from Harvard Business School in 1976, joined GE where he occupied a series of Product General Manager positions.
-After 5 years, he left to run 3 turn-around situations which prepared him to strike off on his own in 1987.
+After graduating from Harvard Business School in 1976, he joined GE, where he occupied a series of Product General Manager positions.
+After 5 years, he left to run 3 turnaround situations, which prepared him to strike off on his own in 1987.